JeremieNallet/Todonow/README.md

 Simple task management application based on the pomodoro technique, with authentication.
-The user can add, edit, and delete task and set a customizable timer for any chosen task.
+The user can add, edit, and delete task and set a customizable timer for any chosen task. here is a [live preview 🌍](https://adoring-williams-daea71.netlify.com/)

 ![Thumbnail](p1.png) ![Thumbnail2](p2.png)